William Carrier

-William Carrier (born December 20, 1994) is a Canadian professional ice hockey forward for the Carolina Hurricanes of the National Hockey League (NHL).
-Carrier was selected by the St. Louis Blues in the second round (57th pick overall) of the 2013 NHL Entry Draft.
-Carrier won the Stanley Cup with the Vegas Golden Knights in 2023.
+William Carrier (born December 20, 1994) is a Canadian professional ice hockey player who is a forward for the Carolina Hurricanes of the National Hockey League (NHL).
+Carrier was selected by the St. Louis Blues in the second round (57th pick overall) of the 2013 NHL entry draft.
+Carrier won the Stanley Cup with the Vegas Golden Knights in 2023 and the Hurricanes in 2026.

 Early life

 Carrier was born in LaSalle, Quebec, but grew up in Pierrefonds, Quebec.

 Playing career

 Youth

 As a youth, Carrier played in the 2007 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Deux-Rives.
 During the 2009–10 season, Carrier played in three games for the midget AAA team Lac Saint-Louis Lions.

 Major junior

 Carrier was selected in the fourth round, 61st overall at the 2010 Quebec Major Junior Hockey League (QMJHL) draft by the Cape Breton Screaming Eagles.
 He recorded his first QMJHL goal on September 10, 2010, in a 3–2 win over the Halifax Mooseheads.
 Carrier was later selected to compete with Team Canada Quebec at the 2011 World U-17 Hockey Challenge, where he recorded five points in six games.

 Leading up to the 2013 NHL Entry Draft, Carrier was lauded as a top-30 prospect.
 During a game against the Baie-Comeau Drakkar, Hockey Canada’s head scout Kevin Prendergast attended to view Carrier's play.
 Passed over in the first round, he was selected by the St. Louis Blues in the second round, 57th overall.
 On August 19, 2013, Carrier was signed to a three-year entry-level contract with the Blues.

 In the 2013–14 season, on January 7, 2014, the Eagles traded Carrier along with Matthew Donnelly to the Drummondville Voltigeurs in exchange for Guillaume Gauthier, a first round pick in 2015, and a fifth round pick in 2014.
-Over a month later, Carrier was involved in a second trade as on February 28, 2014, the Blues traded his NHL contract, along with Chris Stewart, Jaroslav Halák, and 1st and 3rd round draft picks for the 2014 NHL Entry Draft to the Buffalo Sabres in exchange for netminder Ryan Miller and captain Steve Ott.
+Over a month later, Carrier was involved in a second trade as on February 28, 2014, the Blues traded his NHL contract, along with Chris Stewart, Jaroslav Halák, and 1st and 3rd round draft picks for the 2014 NHL entry draft to the Buffalo Sabres in exchange for netminder Ryan Miller and captain Steve Ott.